 - Ongoing Monitoring and Evaluation

-Schools from around the world will be fundraising and following the progress of this project, starting at the beginning of the New Year in January 2019 and continuing until June 2019.
+Schools from around the world will be fundraising and following the progress of this project, which started at the beginning of the New Year in January 2019 and continuing until June 2019.
 To be a part of this year’s school challenge in Northern Uganda, visit our website at www.ryanswell.ca/signup

-Contact email@example.com for more information or to request a Skype Appearance with Ryan!
+Be sure to visit this page for more updates on the School Challenge project, and contact firstname.lastname@example.org for additional information or to request a Skype Appearance with Ryan!